rei/rei-cedar-docs/docs/components/data-tables/README.md

 ## Accessibility

-To ensure that usage of this component complies with accessibility guidelines and screen readers can correctly read the data:
+To ensure that usage of this component complies with accessibility guidelines and screen readers can correctly read data:

 - Table caption should be included
 - Row headers and column headers should be defined